 - The plain HTML mode, convenient to generate reports in plain text, reports which can be saved, and compared.

-Survol in installed on these machines, in different configurations:
+Survol is installed on this Linux machine, in different configurations: